Stuttgart is not yet on your bucket list? Well, you should definitely change that! We show you the best travel tips for Stuttgart.

 The market hall of Stuttgart is open from Monday to Friday from 7:30 am to 6:30 pm and on Saturday from 7:00 am to 5:00 pm.

 Do Some Wine Tasting

 Speaking of gourmets: As one of the most popular wine cities in Germany, wine tasting in Stuttgart is a must.
 Depending on the season, you can expect different offers.
-Of course, late summer is a popular time here and is characterised by numerous wine festivals and wine walks, but there are also various wine tastings throughout the year, such as the Friday wine tasting in the Stuttgart Wine Museum.
+Of course, late summer is a popular time here and is characterised by numerous wine festivals and wine walks, but there are also various wine tastings throughout the year, such as the Friday wine tasting in the Stuttgart Museum of Viniculture.
 Various wines can be sampled and purchased in authentic surroundings.
 Absolutely recommendable!

 The Friday wine tasting always takes place on Friday and you can even participate without advance reservation.
 Tickets are available from 19 EUR.

-Where Do You Have the Best View Across Stuttgart?
+From Where Do You Enjoy the Best View Over Stuttgart?

 There are numerous possibilities to explore Stuttgart from above.
 Due to the hilly surroundings, you can get a bird's eye view of the city from various locations.
 For example at Weissenburgpark, Eugensplatz or from Karlshöhe.
 If you are looking for the ultimate panorama, the city's landmark, the television tower, is the best choice.
 At a height of more than 200 metres, the television tower offers an incredible view of the entire city of Stuttgart and its surroundings.
 Our tip: The sunset is particularly atmospheric!